Let’s go back to a very basic concept – the very idea behind “Why We Care” about the quality of the picture and sound that our customers experience.

 Which means that your job is to help create that effect.
 You participate in the Artistic Intent by making certain that your tools are operating at the optimum level possible.

-Of course, cinema sound and picture projection equipment, and auditoriums with their screens and seats all live in the bubble of the Art of Compromise as well.
+Of course, the bubble of the Art of Compromise also surrounds the cinema sound and picture projection equipment.
+It surrounds the auditoriums with their screens and seats.
 Movies want to be shown in a perfectly dark room, but safety requires that there are exit lights and illumination on the stairs and walkways.
-Movies want the speakers and screen to be perfect, but they get older every day, becoming a little darker and less perfectly responsive.
+Movies want the screen and speakers to be perfect, but speaker parts get older and less flexible every day, and screens get a little darker.
 How often are they changed, or adjusted?
 Speakers and screens (and seats and air conditioning and, and, and…) all cost money, so they get replaced when they reach some compromise level…not perfect, not horrible.

 Who decides what “Appropriate” is?
 Some might say, it is the big boss of the cinema who balances the requirements and dreams and ability of the audience to pay.
-Some might say it is the audience who is the boss, who the big boss has to respond to, but most will agree that they audience really doesn’t know perfect or acceptable, or even what to look or listen for.
-They just know what is irritating.
-They may not even know how to describe it.
+Some might say it is the audience who is the boss, who the big boss has to respond to, but most will agree that the audience can’t define perfect or acceptable.
+They expect us to be the experts, to know what to look and listen for.
+The audience just knows what is irritating.
+If you’re lucky, they may know how to describe a problem.

 Either way, it is your responsibility to deliver the best you can with the assets and policies that the big boss has given you.
-Some might say “Deliver more than you promise”, but what you certainly want to do is remember that you are part of the Artistic Intent.
+Some might say “Deliver more than you promise”.
+What you certainly want to do is remember – You are part of the Artistic Intent.

 The purpose of all these lessons is to help you find problems before the audience finds irritation.
-If there is a problem that they find, who want to know enough so when the audience member describes it you can get enough information so you can give good information to the tech who has to repair it.
+In addition, if an audience member does find a problem, who want to know enough so when they describe it to you, that you can understand it well enough to give good information to the tech who has to repair it.